joereynolds/what-to-code/README.md

 /etc/grub.d
 ```

 - A program that can split one file into many.
 For example, I had a csv file that was 300mb and could not do any processing with it because it was so big.
 All the other alternatives that I checked out were either slow or not very user friendly.
-It should work on any filetype, not just csv's.
+It should work on any file type, not just csv's.
 There is a good one [here](https://github.com/imartingraham/csv-split) but I feel it could be made faster in C or Rust.

 - A command-line utility that gets the extension of a file (Write it in scheme?)
 i.e.